-First Principal/Student conference, detention, in-school suspension, or 1-180 days out-of-school
+First Offense Principal/Student conference, detention, in-school suspension, or 1-180 days out-of-school suspension.
+Subsequent Offense 1-180 days out-of-school suspension or expulsion.

-Vandalism (see Board policy ECA) - Willful damage or the attempt to cause damage to real or personal property belonging to the school, staff or students.
+Vandalism (see Board policy ECA) - Willful damage or the attempt to cause damage to real or personal property belonging to the district, staff, or students.

-First Restitution.
-Principal/Student conference, detention, in-school suspension, 1-180 days out-of-
+First Offense Restitution.
+Principal/Student conference, detention, in-school suspension, 1-180 days out-of-school suspension, or expulsion.
+Subsequent Offense Restitution.

-Subsequent Restitution.
 In-school suspension, 10-180 days out-of-school suspension, or expulsion.